TheJacksonLaboratory/FunDataR/2_uni_bivariate/lesson4.md

   from the regression line you would get by dropping this observation.
-The further the `y` value of the omitted observation is from the regression line, and the larger the influence of the observation, the higher the observations influence will be.
-Cook's distance is a measure of influence which reflects the average sum-of-squared changes in fitted values for the remaining observations after dropping the observation of interest, normalized by the variability of residuals from the original model.
-Cook's distance values greater than `0.5` are considered large and distances greater than `1.0` are considered very large.
+The further the `y` value of the omitted observation is from the regression line, and the larger the influence of the observation, the higher the observations influence will be. **Cook's distance** is a measure of influence which reflects the average sum-of-squared changes in fitted values for the remaining observations after dropping the observation of interest, normalized by the variability of residuals from the original model.
+Cook's distance values greater than `0.5` suggest the corresponding observation has high influence on the fit, and observations with Cook's distances greater than `1.0` are considered to have very high influence.

 ```
 rm(list=ls())